centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 Let's start our script.
 The more important function in a stream connector is the **write()** function.
-Each time an event is received from a poller through Broker, this function is called with the event as argument.
+Each time an event is received from a poller through Broker, this function is called with the event as an argument.

 .. note::
-  You will never have to call the **write()** function by yourself, it is always Broker's work.
-And it would be a fault to make a such call.
-In other words, there should not have any call to the **write()** function in your script.
+  You will never have to call the **write()** function by yourself, it is always Broker's work to do so.
+And it would be a fault to make such a call.
+In other words, there should not be any call to the **write()** function in your script.

 `See technical documentation for more information
 <https://documentation.centreon.com/docs/centreon-broker/en/latest/exploit/stream_connectors.html#the-write-function>`_.